master's degree in Oriental medicine

 The master's degree in Oriental medicine consists of training in the five branches of classical Oriental medicine: acupuncture, herbal medicine, nutrition, physical therapy and exercise/ breathing.
 The greatest number of hours are devoted to the study and practice of acupuncture and herbal medicine, and also includes graduate level studies in Western science.
 This professional degree takes four academic years to complete.

-A Diplomat of Acupuncture is an acupuncturist who is certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®).
-It is a considerable professional achievement to earn the designation Diplomat of Acupuncture (NCCAOM).
+A Diplomate of Acupuncture is an acupuncturist who is certified by the National Commission for Acupuncture and Oriental Medicine (NCCAOM®).
+In order to achieve this status, one must pass a series of board exams.
 NCCAOM certification indicates to employers, patients, and peers that one has met national standards for the safe and competent practice of acupuncture as defined by the acupuncture and Oriental medicine (AOM) profession.
-For additional information, about the Diplomat of Acupuncture, please visit the NCCAOM Website.
+For additional information, about the Diplomate of Acupuncture, please visit the NCCAOM Website.

 Sports medicine and pain MANAGEMENT CERTIFIED